leon-tanguay/RaycastingBeta1-9/README.md

 ## Introduction

-Inspired by videos I watched on the math behind raycasting, I decided to try and implement the system myself from scratch using c++.
+Inspired by videos I watched on the math behind raycasting, I decided to try and implement the system myself from scratch using C++.
 I also decided to do this project to help develop my skills in CMake, GTest, and modern C++17 techniques.

 ## Features

-Highlight the key features of your project.
-This could include things like:
-- RayCasting engine
+- Converts image to 2d map to be rendered in 3d
+- First-person player controller using WASD keys and mouse
+- Hue Shifting Algorithm implemented using a simulation of a color cube rotation
+- RayCasting simulation using physics, made more efficient by a grid-based system
-- 3D-style environment
+- 3D-style environment with a simple shader system
 - SFML integration
-- Inspired by retro games like Castle Wolfenstein
+- Custom Vector template class

 ## Demo